 Default Value true Since Version 3.0.15

-Don't set the CLIENT_FOUND_ROWS flag when connecting to the server (not JDBC-compliant, will break most applications that rely on "found" rows vs. "affected rows" for DML statements), but does cause "correct" update counts from "INSERT ...
+Don't set the 'CLIENT_FOUND_ROWS' flag when connecting to the server.
+Note that this is not JDBC-compliant and it will break most applications that rely on "found" rows vs. "affected rows" for DML statements, but does cause correct update counts from "INSERT ...
 ON DUPLICATE KEY UPDATE" statements to be returned by the server.

 Default Value false Since Version 5.1.7